djalbat/occam-parsers/README.md

 ### Matching token types

 This can be done with a symbol that is identical to the token type in question.
-Recall that the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of the Florence grammar defines `unassigned` tokens.
+Recall that the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of the Florence specification language defines `unassigned` tokens.
 These are used in the production for labels in the BNF grammar:

      label ::= unassigned